 Ways to Improve Your Restaurant's Coffee Service

 The expectation for good coffee doesn’t stop at cafes.
 From bars to bistros, customers are demanding the best when it comes to their caffeine fix.
-By serving fresh, quality coffee, you can increase your customer’s length of stay while encouraging additional add-on purchases including pastries or dessert.
+By serving fresh, quality coffee, you can increase your customer’s stay while encouraging additional add-on purchases, including pastries or dessert.
 From beans to brew, there’s room for improvement at every step of your coffee-making process.
-Once the proper equipment is installed, it’s important that you follow these guidelines to produce bold, flavorful coffee that your customers will pay a premium for.
+Once you have chosen the proper coffee equipment for your restaurant, follow these guidelines to produce bold, flavorful coffee that your customers will pay a premium for.

 Instead, invest in a commercial coffee grinder that includes varying grind levels to give you maximum versatility.
 Grind beans very fine for bold espresso, or keep them coarser for use in a French press.
 Make sure the beans are ground to the appropriate size to avoid creating an overpowering or underwhelming cup of coffee depending on the style.

 Believe it or not, choosing the right commercial grinder can impact the outcome of your customer’s coffee.
 When choosing a grinder to produce better coffee, a burr grinder is recommended instead of a blade grinder.

 Burr Grinder vs Blade Grinder

 A burr grinder has two revolving surfaces that grind coffee between them, while a blade grinder features blades in the center of it similar to a blender.
 Because they grind beans between surfaces instead of chopping them up with a blade, burr grinders consistently produce same-sized grounds.
 On the contrary, the grounds produced by a blade grinder are uneven in size, which means your flavor will be inconsistent from cup to cup.

 The way you store your coffee grounds after your grind the beans down can impact how long the coffee will stay fresh to produce a satisfying caffeine pick-me-up.